 The Academic Common Market enables students in the Southeast to pursue the Master of International Business (MIB) degree at the University of Florida at In-State tuition rates.
 This program, created by the Southern Regional Education Board (SREB), allows students from 16 Southern states to “study in a specialized field at an out-of-state college, while paying in-state tuition.”
-The MIB program is currently approved to offer tuition reciprocity to state residents of Alabama and Kentucky.
+The MIB program is currently approved to offer tuition reciprocity for the MIB on-campus format to state residents of Alabama, Georgia, Kentucky, Maryland and Tennessee.
 Students from other SREB member states should contact the MIB program for more details about MIB tuition reciprocity in their state.

 No federal or state loan or grant programs exist for international students.
 International students must be able to pay the cost of tuition and living expenses.
 Please refer to the UF International Center website for information regarding financial aid, tuition waivers, campus employment, etc.